lewsid/dinkly-plugin-event-log/README.md

 Dinkly Event Log Plugin v1.00
 =============================

-SKeep track of what users are up to in your Dinkly application.
+Keep track of what users are up to in your Dinkly application.

 Installation